What should I know about debt collection and credit reporting if my medical bill was sent to collections?

 If you need additional help or resources with your medical debt issues, you can:

 - If a debt collector contacts you about a surprise medical bill, or if you see surprise medical charges listed as negative items on your credit report, you can submit a complaint with the CFPB online or by calling (855) 411-CFPB (2372).

 - Contact the Centers for Medicare & Medicaid Services No Surprises Help Desk at 1-800-985-3059 from 8 am to 8 pm EST, 7 days a week, to submit your question or a complaint.
 You can also check their No Surprises Act website .

 - Speak with a lawyer.
 You may also qualify for free legal services in your community, if you need additional help and legal advice.

 - If you are a servicemember, you can contact your legal assistance office.

-- Submit a complaint to your .
+- Submit a complaint to your state attorney general .
 Your state may have additional protections for consumers with medical debt in addition to federal law.